garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/train.md

 <ImageCaption
  url="/images/t1k/slides_063.png"
- alt=""
- imagewidth="w-100"
+ alt="At SVA, we were working within an institution that provided resources, space, and access to supportive alumni; we also had a fixed group of students and a fixed schedule.
+The students are generally skilled at some kind of design, but tend to be highly achievement-oriented and are juggling other commitments.
+Many have small or no networks in New York." imagewidth="w-100"
  >

- *At SVA, we were working within an institution that provided resources, space, and access to supportive alumni; we also had a fixed group of students and a fixed schedule.
-The students are generally skilled at some kind of design, but tend to be highly achievement-oriented and are juggling other commitments.
-Many have small or no networks in New York.*
+ *The context we're operating in dictates how we prepare the students.*

  </ImageCaption>